marcalva/ambimux/README.md

   -Z, --atac-mapq     Minimum MAPQ (mapping quality) of an ATAC alignment [30].
   -R, --region        Region (hts format), for example 'chr21,chr21:10-,chr21-10-20'.

+EM options

+  -h, --eps           Convergence threshold, where the percent change in parameters
+                      must be less than this value [1e-5].
+  -q, --max-iter      Maximum number of iterations to perform for EM [20].
+  -d, --seed          Optional random seed to initialize parameters for EM.
+  -T, --threads       Optional number of threads to use [1].

 GTF options

   -t, --tx-basic      Read only transcripts tagged as 'basic' in the GTF file.

   -V, --verbose       Write status on output.
+      --help          Print this help screen.

 ```